 Campaigning is only allowed more than 100 feet from the primary exterior entrance to the polling site used by voters.
 Candidates and their supporters may not post signs, hand out campaign materials, solicit signatures on petitions, solicit charitable contributions, wear campaign apparel or accessories, or do any electioneering of any kind inside the 100' boundary at a polling place on election day or during early voting.
+Candidates and supporters may not speak to voters standing in line that extend beyond the 100' boundary.
 [A.C.A. §§7-1-103(a)(9); 7-1-104(a)(7)]